 Soy needs to be more processed than milk-based formulas because it is a plant-based instead of an animal-based protein.
 Also, soy proteins are bigger and harder to digest than the proteins found in breast milk.
 Soy proteins need to be and should be hydrolyzed for proper digestion in a baby.

 Because of the soy, this formula is supplemented with corn syrup and added sugars, not just for taste, but to also aid in digestion.
 The only other formula on this list with corn syrup is the one for preemies.

 Finally, the taste is apparently quite bad, but most soy formulas taste less than desirable.
 Think of drinking whole milk vs drinking plain soy milk.

 Best Formula for Sensitive Tummies

-Lots of babies experience gas with formula, check out this article for picking the best formula for gassy babies or look at Enfamil A.R or for sensitive formulas you can also peruse this article about Similac Sensitive or Total Comfort here.
+Lots of babies experience gas with formula, and this one is no exception.
+Check out this article for picking the best formula for gassy babies.
+If gas is a big issue, look at Enfamil A.R or find sensitive formulas by perusing this article about Similac Sensitive or Total Comfort.

 14. Enfamil’s Reguline Infant Formula

 Best Formula for Constipation

 Enfamil’s Reguline Infant Formula is designed to help promote soft and comfortable poops in one week.